 The trick here is not to come across too aggressive.
 After all, your goal is to nudge customers gradually along their customer lifecycle journey, not push them off a cliff.
 You wouldn’t expect them to become die-hard fans after only the first purchase, so let that easygoing attitude reflect in your interactions with them.

 Do you have a product you can upsell them on, but that also will make them fall in love with your brand even more?
 Tell your customers about it without making the thrust of your content focused on how great your brand is, just like Moo does so well here.

 The benefit is clear: Give your business cards an upgrade that makes them—and ultimately you as a customer—stand out.
 With copy that makes such a simple ask while still being subtly convincing, who wouldn’t want to try them on for size?

 When you show how your customers can actually benefit (instead of how your brand can sell more products), you’re on your way to welcoming repeat buyers into your fold who eventually will turn into loyal customers.

 Two purchases are better than one

-Ultimately, what’s the key takeaway here for B2C marketers?
+Ultimately, what’s the key takeaway here for ecommerce marketers?
 Yes, getting a customer to make a first purchase is great.
 Go on, ring that bell, put on a party hat, and raise a glass to another new acquisition.

 But before the celebration gets out of hand, it’s of utmost importance to make sure the customer journey doesn’t end there.
 It may sound counterintuitive, but your repeat purchase strategy matters even more than your customer acquisition strategy.